Carmarthen railway station: South Wales Railway

-The present station is the third to serve the town and dates from 1902, although the South Wales Railway's main line from Swansea to Neyland reached Carmarthen some fifty years earlier.
+The present station is the third to serve the town and dates from 1902, although the South Wales Railway's main line from Swansea to Neyland reached Carmarthen some fifty years earlier with the first train to Carmarthen in 1852.
 This original station had been built with westward expansion in mind and was situated at the base of the triangular junction, half a mile south of the present station and poorly sited for the town.

 Carmarthen and Cardigan Railway

 A second station, Carmarthen Town, was opened by the Carmarthen and Cardigan Railway in 1860 on its route northwards towards Cynwyl Elfed and Pencader.
 It was much better sited for the town, being on the opposite side of the river, and this remained in use until its replacement by the current station shortly after the turn of the century.
 Town station did however remain in use for goods traffic thereafter beyond the closure of the final portion of the line in September 1973, until the goods yard closed around 1981; the single track girder bridge over the River Tywi was removed subsequently during 1983.

 The Carmarthen and Cardigan Railway, in spite of its name, never actually reached Cardigan, as it was constructed only as far as Newcastle Emlyn which was reached only in 1895.
 Cardigan was eventually served instead by the winding Whitland and Cardigan Branch Line from Whitland, the primary junction in Pembrokeshire.
 The C&CR did however link up with the ill-fated Manchester and Milford Railway at Pencader, putting the town on a through route to Aberystwyth by 1867.